 All assignments: You are expected to hand in printed assignments in class on the due date.
+If you cannot attend class that day, you must 1) drop off the assignment into the Green Box outside A275 before 4:30 pm on the Friday (building closed on Saturday) before the due date or 2) e-mail in your assignment, by 1 pm on the due date as a Word file attachment, for return to you by e-mail.
 Printed assignments will be returned, graded, in class to you generally the following lecture date.
-If you cannot attend class that day, you must 1) drop off the assignment into the Green Box outside A275 before 4:30 pm on the Friday (building closed on Saturday) before the due date or 2) e-mail in your assignment by 1 pm on the due date as a Word file attachment.
-If you wish your graded e-mailed assignment returned, you must also drop off a printed version of that e-mailed assignment to the Psychology Office Admin A275 before the next class date.

-If illness or other circumstances beyond your control make it difficult to complete an assignment on time as described above, you are expected to advise the instructor of this before the due date has passed.
+If illness or other circumstances beyond your control make it difficult to complete an assignment on time, you are expected to advise the instructor of this before the due date has passed.
 Faxed assignments will not be accepted.